icg-gravwaves/lisa_premerger_paper/Data/README.md

 Run `python generate_data.py --help` to see configuration options.

-> :warning: Different versions of `numpy` may provide different states to the random number generator [as detailed here](https://numpy.org/neps/nep-0019-rng-policy.html), even with the same seed.
+> ⚠️ Different versions of `numpy` may provide different states to the random number generator [as detailed here](https://numpy.org/neps/nep-0019-rng-policy.html), even with the same seed.
 As a result, you may see slightly different results if generating your own files.

 **Example usage**